rithvikvarma12/Data-115-personal-dataset-project/README.md

    <tr><td>Home Team & Away Team Goals</td><td>Home Team & Away Team shots</td></tr>
   </table>

 From these two figures, we can see a picture forming.
-On average Home Teams take more shots and they also score more goals.
+On average Home Teams take more shots and they also score more goals than away teams.
 This means, that teams performed better at home

+Next, I combined the goals scored and shots taken into one graph for home and away teams separately.

 # Descriptions of Code and Materials